MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/strtoui64-wcstoui64-strtoui64-l-wcstoui64-l.md

 The **`_strtoui64`** function converts *`strSource`* to an **`unsigned __int64`**. **`_wcstoui64`** is a wide-character version of **`_strtoui64`**; its *`strSource`* argument is a wide-character string.
 Otherwise these functions behave identically.

 Both functions stop reading the string *`strSource`* at the first character they can't recognize as part of a number.
-This character may be the terminating null character, or it may be the first numeric character greater than or equal to *`base`*.
+It may be the terminating null character, or it may be the first numeric character greater than or equal to *`base`*.

-By default, this function's global state is scoped to the application. to change it, see [Global state in the CRT](../global-state.md).
+By default, this function's global state is scoped to the application.
+To change it, see [Global state in the CRT](../global-state.md).

 ### Generic-text routine mappings